 Effort: It includes the cost to implement a specific feature.
 The amount of extra developmental, operational, and implementation effort.
 The risk involved with implementing this feature or initiative; and its complexity.

 Pros of using Value vs. Effort:

-The framework is inherently very flexible and lets all the stakeholders determine what the two keywords mean to them leading to a prioritization plan that is tailor-made to whatever the organization is trying to achieve.
+The framework is inherently very flexible.
+It lets all the stakeholders determine what the two keywords mean to them, leading to a tailor-made prioritization plan for whatever the organization is trying to achieve.